-Scavenger hunt to the rescue.
+Scavenger hunt to the rescue!
 Do your kids have a lot of time on their hands?
-Are they feeling dumpy and bored?
+Are your tweens feeling dumpy and bored?
 I have a fun low-cost solution for you!
 My scavenger hunt takes at least three hours to complete.
 Can you hear the angels sing?
-LOL!
-This adventure keeps the kids busy and creates a smile on their faces.
+This adventure keeps the kids busy and the tweens having fun!
+This isn’t your average scavenger hunt.
+You may find yourself and even your teenager wanting to participate.

 Not your typical scavenger hunt!